-Visitors to almost any northern Thai temple won’t help but notice the numerous wooden poles propping up branches of the temple’s bo tree.
+Visitors to almost any northern Thai temple will notice the numerous wooden poles propping up branches of the temple’s bo tree.
 What are they?
-Why are they there?
-Well, please read on.

-What is more specific to north Thailand, though they can be seen elsewhere in the kingdom, are the aforementioned wooden poles clustered around the base of the tree.
+What is more specific to north Thailand, though they can be seen to a lesser extent elsewhere in the kingdom, are wooden poles clustered around the base of the tree.
 The old Lanna term for the tree is sari and the poles are called mai kham sari.
-Bodhi trees have pliable branches, so older ones droop, and by supporting the branches Thais believe they are supporting their religion and will thus gain good fortune, peace, happiness (say by winning the lottery) and so on.
+Bodhi trees have pliable branches, so older ones droop, and by supporting the branches Thais believe they are supporting their religion and will thus gain good fortune, peace, happiness (for instance by winning the lottery) and so on.

 Learn more about this distinctive northern tradition at the excellent new Chiang Mai Lanna Heritage Museum.

 Last updated on 25th April, 2016.